 A good quest never goes quite as planned.
-That's the beauty of D&D – the player's decisions will shape and change your carefully laid out plans until the quest you spent hours preparing has become completely useless.
-So get ready to think on your feet, challenge the players, and leave as much up to luck as possible.
+That's the beauty of D&D – the player's decisions will shape and change your carefully laid out mission to the point that the quest you spent hours preparing becomes completely useless.
+Get ready to think on your feet, challenge the players, and leave as much up to luck as possible.
 Just remember, winning means having fun!

 Random Adventure Ideas

 - The characters meet a druid who has a stunning collection of butterflies he keeps in jars.
 But they soon find out from a local fairy the butterflies are actually innocent adventurers and forest creatures he has captured and transformed for his devious plans.

 - Traveling in the mountains some unstable ground collapses and the adventurers fall into an abandoned mineshaft.
 They must find their way out.

 - The characters rescue a young child from a party of orcs.
 She tells them her family is being held captive in an orc stronghold to the East.

 - The PCs arrive at a large city and quickly realize the king and queen are extremely brutal and corrupt.
 The locals need only the slightest nudge before a full scale rebellion is set into motion.

 - Bounty Hunt: The characters are hired to track down and bring in a notorious gang of thieves hiding out in the nearby forest.

 - Captured by evil dwarves, the characters are stripped of their weapons and equipment and thrown in dark cells deep in the dwarven city.